 I started learning how to drive when I was 16 or 17.
 Henry was teaching me out at Old Plank.
 I wasn’t all that interested in learning to drive but I learned to drive to Wixom and even went 40 mph down the black top.
 The end of my early driving career came when I had turned into a driveway and was supposed to back out but instead I went into a ditch.
 Just as my cousins drove up.

-I tried learning to drive again when Jilo was a baby.
+I tried learning to drive again in Detroit when Jilo, my first child, was a baby.
 My husband Jim was teaching me but there was too much traffic.
 It rattled me and I gave it up and continued to ride the bus or catch a ride.
 This worked when we moved to Atlanta where my second daughter Ife was born, but not after we moved out of the city.
 I finally had to learn to drive.
 I started learning in Mt.
-Pleasant, SC and ended up getting my license while pregnant with third daughter Ayanna, in Simpson County, MS in 1976.
-Our car at that time came with the job and was a little gray Volkswagon.
+Pleasant, South Carolina and ended up getting my license while pregnant with third daughter Ayanna, in Simpson County, Mississippi in 1976.
+Our car at that time came with the job and was a little gray Volkswagen.

 After the Volkswagon we bought our first car.
 It was at an auction – a light green post office jeep.
 The only seat was the drivers seat.
-Jim bolted an old kitchen chair onto the passenger side and the kids just sat in the back.
+My husband Jim bolted an old kitchen chair onto the passenger side and the kids just sat in the back.
 There were no seat belt laws in those days.
-After that, we had a station wagon with a hole rusted in the backseat floor.
+After that, we had an old car with a hole rusted in the backseat floor.
 My daughter Jilo put her foot through that hole once to see what would happen.
 Luckily, nothing.
 There was a blue car of some type and there was a Datsun truck – red, with a camper.
 We sat in the front and the kids rode in the back.

-After leaving Mississippi we moved to Excelsior Springs MO.
-My brother-in-law left us his black Rabbit Volkswagon.
-It was a bit small for 2 adults and 5 children.
+After leaving Mississippi we moved to Excelsior Springs Missouri.
+My brother-in-law left us his black rabbit Volkswagen.
+It was a bit small for two adults and five children.
 The back shelf came out and several of the children would ride back there, sort of in the trunk but with their heads coming up where the shelf was supposed to be.
 Eventually we bought our first new car – a much needed station wagon.
 It died of a fire years later.
 Nobody was in the car or hurt.
 The Idlewild fire department came and hosed the car well and that was the end of it.
 There followed a series of used cars, a blue van, and as Jim retired and we moved to the big city, we bought a newish used car that I hope will last us another 20 years.
 Or however long we keep driving.

 The first movie I remember seeing when I was about 4.
 We lived in St. John’s Congregational Church parsonage/community house in Springfield, Massachusetts where my father was pastor.
 Unfortunately, I don’t remember the name of the movie.
 I remember waking up from my nap and going down the hall to a big room where a movie was being shown.
 There I saw a larger then life, green genie coming horrifyingly out of a bottle.
 Perhaps it was The Thief of Bagdad, released in 1940.
 By 1950 it could have been available for showing in darkened rooms full of folding chairs to community groups.
 I did not stick around after the Genie started coming out of the bottle.